An Alternative Metric for Detecting Anomalous Ship Behavior Using a Variation of the DBSCAN Clustering Algorithm: Introduction

-This paper begins by showing the data and briefly discussing the problem at hand.
-This is done in Section \ref{sctn:Data}.
-Simply stated, the problem is this: ``How does one identify anomalous behavior among the ships that are reporting AIS data?"
-An easy way to answer such a question would be to create spatial clusters of AIS positional data using the DBSCAN algorithm.
-If a new ship then reported AIS positional data which was geographically far from any of these clusters, such data may be considered unusual, or anomalous.
-But what if one wished to detect anomalies with respect to other variables, such as speed or direction, in addition to the positional/spatial variables?
-For example, how would it be possible to identify if a ship were traveling in an unusual direction and/or at an unusual speed, yet was (geographically) very close to a cluster of the training data?
-Spatial clusters can not be used to answer such questions.
-In such cases, other types of clusters need to be made, and the DBSCAN algorithm is ill-fitted to make them.
-To create appropriate clusters for this problem, the DBSCAN algorithm needs to be modified.
-Section \ref{sctn:dbscan} of this paper discusses how Liu et al. (\cite{Liu1}) modify the DBSCAN algorithm to create appropriate clusters.
-It also states and clarifies some mathematical assumptions that were made in their methodology.
+To explain how we create this metric, we first review how Liu et al. (\cite{Liu1}) modify the DBSCAN algorithm to create appropriate clusters.
+This is done in Section \ref{sctn:dbscan}.
+Section \ref{sctn:dbscan} also states and clarifies some mathematical assumptions that were made in their methodology.
 Section \ref{sctn:anomalyDetection} then explains how these clusters can be used to test for anomalous behavior.
-Section \ref{sctn:anomalyDetection} specifically discusses how Liu (\cite{Liu2}) use these clusters to create gravity vectors and stationary sampling points.
+Section \ref{sctn:anomalyDetection} specifically discusses (and occasionally corrects for) how Liu (\cite{Liu2}) use these clusters to create gravity vectors and stationary sampling points.
 These vectors and points are summaries of the training data that are necessary in calculating an anomaly score of new/incoming trajectories.
-The statistical properties of Liu's anomaly score, and those of an alternative anomaly score that we propose are also discussed in Section \ref{sctn:anomalyDetection}.
+The statistical properties of Liu's anomaly score, and those of the new anomaly score that we propose are also discussed in Section \ref{sctn:anomalyDetection}.